 Author: Seth Levine

-The investing world is full of colorful people and experiences.
+Source: pixabay The investing world is full of colorful people and experiences.
 You never know who you’re going to meet and what you can learn from it.
 Take, for example, one of my more bizarre job interviews from earlier in my career.
 I’ll spare the reader the details, but it was for a startup..

-Investing is often referred to as an art form.
+Claude Monet, Water Lilies, 1920–1926, Musée de l’Orangerie Source: Wikipedia Investing is often referred to as an art form.
 Models, charts, and regressions can only get you so far.
 We are constantly pummeled with an endless stream of data, some of which is important information and some of which is worthless noise.
 Drawing order..